-Pathway identified in human lymphoma points way to new blood cancer treatmentsNovember 21st, 2012 in Cancer /
+Pathway identified in human lymphoma points way to new blood cancer treatmentsNovember 21, 2012 in Medicine & Health / Cancer

 A pathway called the "Unfolded Protein Response," or UPR, a cell's way of responding to unfolded and misfolded proteins, helps tumor cells escape programmed cell death during the development of lymphoma.